angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Thoughtseize, Double therapy, leaving him with the Brainstorm, and Boseiju.
 I go a couple more draw-gos with Morgan.
 I manage to brainstorm into Probe, Probe, Duress.
-Duress him see the coast is clear, play out my mana, and probe into the Probe then BW I put back ontop (With him on 19 and my storm currently 6), to go for an Empty the warrens for 16 goblins, and then flash back the 2 therapies from T1.
+Duress him see the coast is clear, play out my mana, and probe into the Probe then BW I put back on top (With him on 19 and my _Storm_ currently 6), to go for an Empty the warrens for 16 goblins, and then flash back the 2 therapies from T1.
 He draws nothing relevant and concedes.

 Player: Doishy